WASasquatch/humhub-modules-custom-pages/README.md

 - Simply drop the module as "custom_pages" into your /protected/modules/ folder
 - Activate, and configure the module.

+### PHP Page Usage

+The PHP pages run off the eval() functioning, meaning all supplied imput needs to be already in PHP Mode.
+Do not start, or end with `<?php ... ?>`, instead write as if already in PHP Mode.

 For more  informations visit:
 <https://github.com/WASasquatch/humhub-modules-custom-pages-extended>